LOCKDOWN measures have been modified – and it was the positive news so many have been waiting for.

 “We would like to point out that Wales is still in lockdown and social distancing regulations must be respected at all times.”

-The phased reopening of most English shops, including tackle shops, currently looks unlikely until June at the earliest.
+The phased reopening of most ‘non-essential’ English shops, including tackle shops, is now scheduled to start from Monday, June 15.

 Already, more and more tackle shops are offering click and collect services, or telephone orders, including for fresh bait.

-The reopening of many English fishing venues has created instant, welcome demand after weeks of financial struggle and uncertainty.
+The reopening of many English fishing venues has created instant, welcome demand for products after weeks of financial struggle and uncertainty.